dimajix/flowman/docs/spec/mapping/conform.md

 # Conform Mapping
 The `conform` mapping performs simply name and type mangling transformations to conform data to some standard.
-For example you can replace all date columns by timestamp columns (this is required for older versions of Hive) or you can transform column names from camel case to snake case to better match SQL.
+For example, you can replace all date columns by timestamp columns (this is required for older versions of Hive) or you can transform column names from camel case to snake case to better match SQL.

 ## Example